Segal AmeriCorps Education Award

 Full-time, half-time, reduced half-time, quarter time, and minimum time terms of service each count as one term of service.

 Generally, if you are released for cause before completing your term of service and do not receive an education award, that term of service counts as one of your terms.
 The Trust does not make payments to anyone other than qualified schools and loan holders.
 See your financial aid counselor for information on how they handle disbursements and reimbursements.

 If you withdraw from the school at which you have used the education award, the school may be required to refund the Trust.
 If any refund is owed, it is credited to your education award "account," and is subject to the award’s original expiration date (seven years from the date the award was earned).
 For general information on how withdrawing from school may affect your student financial aid, ask your financial aid counselor or refer to the U.S. Department of Education's Federal Student Aid Handbook.

-Under certain circumstances, you can use the education award to study outside the U.S. Contact the National Service Hotline at 1-800-942-2677 for further information.
+Under certain circumstances, you can use the education award to study outside the U.S. See the web page on Using your Education Award for further information.
+You may also contact the National Service Hotline at 1-800-942-2677 if you have questions.

 You have seven years to use the education award from the date of your completion of service.
 You can divide up your award and use portions of it at different times, as long as it is for authorized expenditures within the specified time period.
 You could, for example, apply a portion of it to existing qualified student loans, and save the remainder to pay for authorized college costs a few years down the road.

 The Serve America Act allows for the transfer of AmeriCorps State and National and Silver Service education awards under certain conditions.
-Basically, the person who earned the award has to have been at least 55 years old when they began the term of service and the person to whom the award is transferred has to be the transferring individual’s child, grandchild, or foster child.
+The person who earned the award has to have been at least 55 years old when they began the term of service and the person to whom the award is transferred has to be the transferring individual’s child (including step-child), grandchild (including step-grandchild), or foster child.

 To transfer an award, an individual must: